fhiso/legacy-format/dates.md

 *calendar day* within that month.

-{.note}  Under this definition, an *incomplete date* is a *date* when it is being used to identify a particular *calendar date*, but with limited *precision*.
+{.note}  Under this definition, an *incomplete date* is a *date* when it is being used to identify a particular *calendar day*, but with limited *precision*.

 An **epoch** is an *instant* which serves as a reference point for a